tjhrulz/GPMDP-Plugin/README.md

 - Automatic authentification to GPMDP

 ### Future additions:
-- Performance improvements when not using queue, add support for accessing and setting songs in queue in a non relative fashion
+- Performance improvements when not using queue, add support for accessing songs in queue in a non relative fashion

 ## Measure types: